-Two general principles for efficient searching using backtracking are that: (1) It is more efficient to make the next choice of a subtree (branch) to explore to be the one whose combine set has the fewest items.
-This usually results in good performance, since it minimizes the number of frequency computations in Fl-combine.
-(2) If we are able to remove a node as early as possible from the backtracking search tree we effectively prune many branches from consideration.
+Reordering the Combine Set: Two general principles for efficient searching using backtracking are that: 1) It is more efficient to make the next choice of a subtree (branch) to explore to be the one whose combine set has the fewest items.
+This usually results in good performance, since it minimizes the number of frequency computations in FI-combine.
+2) If we are able to remove a node as early as possible from the backtracking search tree we effectively prune many branches from consideration.

 Reordering the elements in the current combine set to achieve the two goals is a very effective means of cutting down the search space.
 The first heuristic is to reorder the combine set in increasing order of support.
 This is likely to produce small combine sets in the next level, since the items with lower frequency are less likely to produce frequent itemsets at the next level.
-This heuristic was first used in MaxMiner, and has been used in other methods since then (Agrawal et al., 2000; Burdick et al., 2001; Zaki and Hsiao, 2002).
-At each level of backtracking search, GenMax reorders the combine set in increasing order of support (this is indicated in figures 2, 7, and 8).
+This heuristic was first used in MaxMiner, and has been used in other methods since then [1, 4, 11].